Multimedia Journalism (Print & Online) MA

 Our teaching staff are highly experienced journalism professionals, and our graduates go on to work with a variety of leading media organisations including BBC TV and Radio, national and local, and BBC News Online, ITN, Russia Today, Al Jazeera, the Financial Times and The Guardian, Conde Nast, and many other media houses in Britain and around the world.

-Many of our students have won journalism awards, and we have twice been awarded a BJTC award for excellence in teaching.
+Many of our students have won journalism awards, the most recent being the Best Radio News item for 2014, awarded by the BJTC.
+We have twice been awarded a BJTC award for excellence in teaching.

 There's a strong emphasis on learning through 'hands-on' practice, in small class groups, using our professional standard facilities.
 Most of your assessed course-work will be 'real' journalism assignments, a preparation for the world of contemporary journalism.